readwritetools/rwt-lineup/readme.md

    * The first few times that a visitor interacts with your website, the pullbar pulses to draw attention to itself.

+#### In the wild

+To see an example of this component in use, visit the <a href='https://doppelmarks.com'>DOPPELMARKS</a>
+website.
+It uses this component at the top of the page.
+To understand what's going on under the hood, use the browser's inspector to view the HTML source code and network activity, and follow along as you read this documentation.

 #### Prerequisites

-The <span>rwt-lineup</span> web component works in any browser that supports modern W3C standards.
+The <span>rwt-lineup</span> DOM component works in any browser that supports modern W3C standards.
 Templates are written using <span>BLUE</span><span>
 PHRASE</span> notation, which can be compiled into HTML using the free <a href='https://hub.readwritetools.com/desktop/rwview.blue'>Read Write View</a>
 desktop app.
 It has no other prerequisites.
 Distribution and installation are